---

 - `column` is NOT a simple bar chart.
 It renders stacked positive/neutral/negative segments.
 For simple vertical bars, use `histogram`.
 For simple horizontal bars, use `horizontal-bar`.

-- **`line` and `area` are single-series only.** They render one line/fill from a flat array of `{ date, value }` points.
-If the paper figure overlays multiple line series (e.g. two training curves compared), `line`/`area` cannot represent it.
+- `line` and `area` are single-series only.
+They render one line or fill from a flat array of `{ date, value }` points.
+If the paper figure overlays multiple line series (for example, two training curves compared), `line` and `area` cannot represent it.
 Either pick the most important single series, use `bar-lines` if the comparison works as grouped bars, or omit the graph and let the narrative text and tables carry the data.

 Use a `"title"` field in the payload to give the graph a descriptive heading.
 Without it, the heading defaults to a generic label like "Horizontal Bar Graph".
 With it, the reader sees the original figure title from the paper: